AbsaOSS/release-notes-presence-check/README.md

 - **Default**: ``

 ### `skip-placeholders`
-- **Description**: Comma-separated placeholder tokens.
-If any token appears in the first release notes bullet, the check is skipped.
-Example: `TBD,ToDo`.
+- **Description**: Comma-separated placeholder tokens (e.g., `TBD`, `ToDo`) that will cause the check to fail if found at the beginning of first release notes bullet point.
+This ensures PR authors replace `pull_request_template.md` placeholders with actual release notes content.
 - **Required**: No
 - **Default**: ``